PdePazanan/Hidden-Markov-Model-for-VIX-index-prediction-trading/README.md

 Our model is learning with a lot of accuracy because we focus just on the VIX market and this index is oscillating between $0 and $100, that's why the model is able to detect patterns, This forward-looking approach enables us to identify regime shifts before they are reflected in price movements, giving our trades an informational advantage.

-## Live application for future as a short term strategy
+## Live application for future as a short-term trading strategy
 For a short term strategy, the VIX index is available in Future in TradeStation, the important folder is TS_Live.
 The model is defined in the file hmm_model and the live algorithm is Live_trader.py.
 To launch this live algorithm you need to complete the Execution_API with your API informations :